linode/docs/docs/web-servers/lemp/install-a-lemp-stack-on-debian.md

      -  Remove test database and access to it?
      -  Reload privilege tables now?

 4. Log in to MariaDB's SQL shell.
-Enter the `root` user's password when prompted.
+Enter the `root` user's password when prompted:

         sudo mysql -u root -p

 5. Create a test database and user with access permission.
 Replace `testdb` and `testuser` with appropriate names for your setup.
-Replace `password` with a strong password.
+Replace `password` with a strong password:

         CREATE DATABASE testdb;
         CREATE USER 'testuser' IDENTIFIED BY 'password';
         GRANT ALL PRIVILEGES ON testdb.* TO 'testuser';
         quit

 ### PHP